Supreme Court Finds Uber Drivers are Workers

 The Supreme Court’s Decision

-In February 2021, the UK Supreme Court delivered a judgment in the case of Uber BV and others (Appellants) v Aslam and others (Respondents), a case that had been closely watched due to its potential to reshape the gig economy’s employment landscape.
+The UK Supreme Court delivered a judgment in the case of Uber BV and others (Appellants) v Aslam and others (Respondents), a case that had been closely watched due to its potential to reshape the gig economy’s employment landscape.
 The key points of the Supreme Court’s ruling are as follows:

 Uber drivers have been classified as “workers” and not as independent contractors.
 This classification has profound implications for both Uber and the broader gig economy sector.